xavierfontaine/generatools/README.md

 #### Using mlflow
 1/ mlflow uses global variables for keeping track of the experiment and run at hand.
 This can be pretty dangerous.
 For that reason, all classes & functions in `generatools.utils.mlflow` assume that both `mlflow.set_tracking_uri()` and `mflow.set_experiment()` have been called beforehand to set the dir where all expe are stored, and the expe itself.

 2/ `mlflow.log_params` string-ifies parameters before storing.
 This leads to ugly side-behaviors.
+Also, there is a 250-characters limit to parameters alues.
-In generatools.genseqs and generatools.grading, parameters are stored and retrieved from a json artifact to circumvent this issue.
+In generatools.genseqs and generatools.grading, parameters
+are thus stored and retrieved from a json artifact to circumvent these limitations.

 #### Conventions